Osteopathy – A unique approach to your health

 Alongside osteopathy, I am a qualified pilates matwork instructor with the Australian Physiotherapy and Pilates Institute, which has a sports rehabilitation based approach.
 This works very effectively alongside osteopathic treatment.

-I graduated from the prestigious British School of Osteopathy (now the University College of Osteopathy) over a decade ago.
+I graduated from the British School of Osteopathy around 15 years ago.
 Following graduation I worked in the NHS which I really enjoyed and gained a vast experience and knowledge from.
-This then led me into private practice, and then into starting my own clinic.
+This then led me into private practice, and then into starting my own clinic before I joined Jo here at Herts Osteopathy..

 I have a hands-on approach to treatment, using traditional structural methods but have found additionally using kinesiology taping can be really effective in a speedy recovery.
 I really enjoy seeing a wide variety of patients, and love looking at all the different ways I can help them in day to day activities to get back to health.
 I myself love going to the gym, and understand the importance of exercise and movement in long term pain prevention.